 By implementing a machine vision inspection system during the early stages of production, any faulty or defective parts are removed from the assembly process immediately.
 Because flawed parts are removed immediately, they cannot be introduced into further stages of production where, ultimately, they would end up producing a defective product.
 Reducing defective parts at the source then, has the subsequent effect of increasing production yield.
 In addition to identifying defective parts, the technology also helps determine where those problems are occurring to take corrective action immediately.

 Machine vision technology also introduces additional safety into manufacturing environments.
 Fewer people can be injured in a manufacturing process with reduced human involvement in a manufacturing process.
 In clean room production environments, it prevents human contamination.
 In hazardous environments, it protects workers from exposure to dangerous conditions.

 Examples of Machine Vision Technology in Practice

 Machine vision technology has more to offer than quality control, in practice it helps manufacturers and producers organize and manage production with increased efficiency every day.

 Agriculture – For example, in farming, machine vision technology aids in the automation of harvesting and can be used to monitor crops, detect diseases or pest invasions.
 Robotic harvesting machines utilize machine vision to locate ripe grapes on the vine to be picked without destroying any.

-Inventory Control – Because machine vision technology can read barcodes and labels on components and products, it has become an important tool in inventory control.
+Inventory Control – Because this technology can read barcodes and labels on components and products, it has become an important tool in inventory control.
 In managing processes, the technology also ensures that the correct components get added to products and are accounted for in real time while moving down an assembly line.
 The technology is also used for the bin-picking done in warehouses by robots.

 Tracking and Traceability – Where compliance and regulatory issues are in place, machine vision enables product tracking and traceability.
 Heavily regulated industries like the pharmaceutical industry can use machine vision to track ingredients, serial numbers for products, and can even monitor expiration dates.
 For medical devices like surgical tools manufactured with advanced automated assembly techniques, each part of every component can be 100% inspected by machine vision.